filodej/filodej.github.com/_posts/2012-03-09-pdf-stream-anatomy.md

 So we can see that the table starts at offset `589220`.

-Wit this information we can use the `dd` command to extract just part of the file beginning at given byte offset:
+With this information we can use the `dd` command to extract just part of the file beginning at given byte offset:

     $ dd if=test.pdf bs=1 skip=589220 2>/dev/null | head
     xref